jonwang22/microblog_EC2_deployment/README.md

 ## Steps Taken to Implement

-1. Clone this repo to your GitHub account.
-IMPORTANT: Make sure that the repository name is "microblog_EC2_deployment"
+1. Clone source application repo to new github repository.
    * Performed git clone, then modified the old remote to upstream and then set new remote to origin for the new repo and pushed to main origin for new repo to clone the source repo to the new one.
 We did this because we wanted to grab the resources from the source repository and have a completely separate repository to perform the work in.
 We want to track the changes we make to this repo and that's why we did not fork the repository.
 //TODO ADD COMMANDS FOR DOING THIS
 ```